 It may seem easiest just to leave the water running while you brush your teeth, but wasting all of that water has serious consequences for the environment and human health.
+Why is water conservation an issue?
 Although water appears to be abundant, it is a limited resource and making it drinkable uses a lot of energy.
-Only a small proportion of Earth's water is fresh water and less than 1 percent of that is accessible for human use.
-If we do not conserve water, we will face disruptions in our supply of food and clean water.
+Only a small proportion of Earth's water is fresh water, and less than 1% of that is accessible for human use.
+It is important to conserve water now because, if the human race does not conserve water, there may soon be disruptions in the supply of food and clean water available for human consumption.

 Many areas in the western United States already experience water shortages.
 At the beginning of 2014, California faced its worst drought in 500 years, according to B. Lynn Ingram, a professor at the University of California, Berkeley.
 The State Water Project, which supplements the local water supply for several California towns, is completely out of water.